TeamDLinkageGraphers/ISO_Linkage_Graphers/Neo4j_Cypher_Query.md

      trim(row.`Associated_Company_Name`) AS assocName,
      trim(row.`Linkage_Value`) AS linkValue,
      trim(row.`Linkage_Method`) AS linkMethod
-WHERE baseName = 'Hebei Miaoyin Technology Co., Ltd' AND assocName IS NOT NULL AND assocName <> ''
+WHERE baseName = 'Shanghai Run Biotech Co., Ltd'
+  AND assocName IS NOT NULL AND assocName <> ''
   AND linkValue IS NOT NULL AND linkValue <> ''
   AND linkMethod IS NOT NULL AND linkMethod <> ''